pyr0ball/OctoPrint-WebcamIframe/README.md

 ### Additional Plugins

-Check out my other plugins [here](https://plugins.octoprint.org/by_author/#jneilliii)
+This is a fork of a plugin developed by jneilliii Check out their other plugins [here](https://plugins.octoprint.org/by_author/#jneilliii)

 ### Support My Efforts
-I, jneilliii, programmed this plugin for fun and do my best effort to support those that have issues with it, please return the favor and leave me a tip if you find this plugin helpful.
+jneilliii, programmed this plugin for fun and do my best effort to support those that have issues with it, please return the favor and leave me a tip if you find this plugin helpful.

 [![paypal](paypal-with-text.png)](https://paypal.me/jneilliii)